ysrg/Javascript-Interview-Questions/README.md

 ### 7. What is variable hoisting?

-All variable declaration are hoisted (pushed) at the top of the file/function scope.
+All variable declarations are hoisted (pushed) at the top of the file/function scope.

 ```javascript
 console.log(foo); // undefined